petermattia/petermattia/_posts/2018-03-06-galvanostatic-web-app.markdown

 tags: code science
 ---

-It's been a while since I've posted - turns out planning a wedding, balancing multiple projects, and preparing for a conference is a lot of work!

 Recently, I've encountered some subtle differences between experiments probed via cyclic voltammetry and via constant-current (galvanostatic) conditions.
 To help understand the differences,